Willian199/dart_ddi/README.md

 ## disposeByType

 Disposes all instance with type `T`.
-If is a Singleton, they will be destroyed.
+Only applied to Application and Session Scopes

 ```dart
 void disposeByType<T extends Object>();